syncfusion-content/winui-docs/winui/Cartesian Charts/Overview.md

 ---
 layout: post
-title: About WinUI Chart control | Syncfusion
+title: About WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI Cartesian Charts(SfCartesianChart) control with key features and more.
+description: Learn here all about introduction of Syncfusion WinUI Cartesian Chart(SfCartesianChart) control with key features and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug